demizer/gds/doc/spec.rst

 Illustrative use cases
 ++++++++++++++++++++++

-Typical use cases of the todrives program.
+Typical use cases of the gds program.

 First run
 ~~~~~~~~~